cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 The first module, autodiff, will contain the functionality to perform automated differentiation.

 The second module, rootfinder, is an application that uses autodiff to find the roots of a function using Newton’s method.
-Here being able to find the derivative of a function via autodiff is needed to use Newton’s method.
+Here being able to find the derivative of a function with autodiff is needed to use Newton’s method, so rootfinder directly depends on autodiff.

 #### Where will our test suite live?

 Per the recommendations above, our test suites (using pytest) will live within each module, autodiff, and rootfinder.
 We will be using travis ci and codecov to monitor our test statuses and codecov to monitor our test coverage.

 #### How will you distribute your package (e.g. PyPI)?
-Using Pip’s version control support, we will provide the ability to install the software directly through the git repository.
-Instructions to do so will be provided in the documentation and the root readme file.
+Since this project only consists of python sources and doesn't need any files to be built, installation will be done by simply cloning the repository as described above.
+We encourage users to play around with the code and even submit pull requests.
+Our focus will be on code readability and learning, and we hope to make the code as understandable as possible so that users will be encouraged to modify the code and try new techniques.

 #### How will you package your software?
 Will you use a framework?
 If so, which one and why?
 If not, why not?

 Our project will only consist of python sources and a few common dependencies.
 We will have no compiler requirements or binary files.
-We will be using a source distribution for our project.
-We will be using sdist to do this.
+Our initial plan is to not use any packaging framework.
+We will be providing a requirements.txt file to allow a user to install the needed library requirements.
+We will provide clear documentation on how to install these requirements.

 #### Other considerations?